Defaults in Semantics and Pragmatics

 But the resulting logic will become nonmonotonic because there are default rules and default operators in the language.
 The literature on the topic is vast and is best considered as a separate topic from our current concern (see e.g., Thomason (1997) for an overview).

-In truth-conditional pragmatics (Recanati's 2002, 2003, 2004, 2007), the meaning of an utterance consists of the output of syntactic processing combined with the output of pragmatic processing.
+In truth-conditional pragmatics (Recanati, e.g. 2004, 2010), the meaning of an utterance consists of the output of syntactic processing combined with the output of pragmatic processing.
 Pragmatic processing, however, is not necessarily fulfilled by conscious inference: processes that enrich the output of syntax are sub-doxastic, direct, and automatic.
 The resulting representation of utterance meaning is the only representation that has cognitive reality and it is subject to truth-conditional analysis.
 On this account, the content of an utterance is arrived at directly, similar to the act of perception of an object.
-Recanati calls this view anti-inferentialist in that “communication is as direct as perception” (Recanati 2002: 109): the processing of the speaker's intentions is direct, automatic, and unreflective.
+Recanati calls this view anti-inferentialist in that “communication is as direct as perception” (Recanati 2002: 109): the processing of the speaker’s intentions is (at least normally) direct, automatic, and unreflective.
 Such processes enriching the actually uttered content are called primary pragmatic processes.
 Some of them make use of contextual information, others are context-independent.
-So, they include some cases of Grice's GCIs as well as some particularised implicatures (PCIs) – but only the ones which further develop the logical form of the uttered sentence.
+So, they include some cases of Grice’s GCIs as well as some particularised implicatures (PCIs; on implied content see also Tonhauser et al. 2013) – but only the ones which further develop the logical form of the uttered sentence.
 When the pragmatic addition constitutes a separate thought, it is, on this account, an implicature proper, arrived at through a secondary, conscious, and reflective pragmatic process.

 Default interpretations are here defaults for processing of an utterance in a particular context.
 Automatic and unconscious enrichment produces a default interpretation of the utterance and “[o]nly when there is something wrong does the hearer suspend or inhibit the automatic transition which characterizes the normal cases of linguistic communication”.
 (Recanati 2002: 109).
 To sum up, such defaults ensue automatically, directly, without the effort of inference.
 They are cancellable, they can make use of contextual clues, but they are not ‘processes’ in any cognitively interesting sense of the term: they don’t involve conscious inference, albeit, in Recanati’s terminology, they involve inference in the broad sense: the agent is not aware of performing an inference but is aware of the consequences of this pragmatic enrichment of the interpreted sentence.